emsesp/EMS-ESP32/README.md

 5. Connect an external USB 5v power adapter to the ESP8266 board.
 7. When the ESP8266 starts up for the first time the onboard LED will be flashing.
 This is because the EMS bus is not yet connected and receiving data.
 8. If you haven't hardcoded the WiFi credentials in step 4, the ESP8266 will boot up in a WiFi Access Point (AP) mode with the ssid name `ems-esp`.
 Now you can either use a laptop and connect to this AP using Telnet to `192.168.1.4` or if its powered from a computers USB use a Serial monitor tool to the ESP's COM port.
 Tip: to enable Telnet on Windows 10 run `dism /online /Enable-Feature /FeatureName:TelnetClient` or install something like [putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
 9. Next is to customize some of the onboard settings.
 Type `set` to list the current stored settings and `?` to see the syntax.
-Use `set wifi` to add your wifi credentials and if you're using MQTT set the host, username and password.
+Use `set wifi_ssid` and `set wifi_password` to add your WiFi credentials and if you're using MQTT set the host, username and password.
 There is no need to reboot the ESP.
 10. The `led_gpio` will default to the onboard LED (which is probably blinking now).
 Ignore `thermostat_type` and `boiler_type` as these will be auto-detected hopefully later on.
 11. **Important**: By default the serial port is enabled and the EMS bus disabled.
 This is to allow users to configure their ESP via the serial monitor when pluged into a PC/laptop.
 You must disable serial with `set serial off` to get the EMS transmission working.
 12. Hook up the ESP to the EMS board as follows: